Find out how EMP or electromagnetic pulse work and how a possible EMP attack may affect people!

 From explosions on the surface of the sun, to cosmic radiation streaming through space, to man-made explosions above and on earth, to nuclear radiation caused by humans seeking to produce energy, to the natural release of volcanic shock waves, to electrical storms that move along overhead, our world is a kaleidoscope of pulsing, flowing energy.

-Throughout history we have studied and sought ways to harness this energy to do useful work.
+Throughout history, we have studied and sought ways to harness this energy to do useful work.
 But sometimes we are at the mercy of the energy we seek to control.
 Lightning flashes from storm clouds send millions of volts smashing into the ground.
-And strong electromagnetic pulses (EMP) disrupt phone communication and the normal movement of people.
+And strong electromagnetic pulses disrupt phone communication and the normal movement of people.

-The effects of EMP on electric and electronic components and the damage that can occur depending on the strength of the pulse and isolation or shielding is pretty well understood, but what effect does EMP have on the human body?
+The effects of EMP on electric and electronic components and the damage that can occur depending on the strength of the pulse and isolation or shielding is pretty well understood, but what effect does it have on the human body?

-To understand this, I poured through hundreds of pages of research notes and visited several dozen websites claiming to know all about this subject.
-Each reference had snippets of EMP information—some was misleading or flat out incorrect—so I had to vet these snippets and synthesize out a realistic and acceptable answer.
-What follows is the result of my research.
+To understand this, I pored through hundreds of pages of research notes and visited several dozen websites claiming to know all about this subject.
+Each reference had snippets of EMP information—some were misleading or flat-out incorrect—so I had to vet these snippets and synthesize out a realistic and acceptable answer.

-What Does EMP do to the Body?
+What Does EMP Do to the Body?

 An electrical charge is involved but the signals between neurons are passed chemically, not as electrical current.
 As such the signals travel at less than 100 m/s (meters per second).
 Electric current in a wire travels at about the speed of light—186,282 miles per second (299,792,458 m/s).

-Some research suggests that strong EMP may have substantial effect on the cognitive processes of the left hemisphere of the brain.
-This research suggests that EMP can temporarily short-circuit the logical circuitry.
+Some research suggests that strong EMP may have a substantial effect on the cognitive processes of the left hemisphere of the brain.
+This research suggests that it can temporarily short-circuit the logical circuitry.